ItaiAxelrad/open-spec/docs/standards/6_Annotation.md

 ## Linetypes

 Within the provided template, all layers have been assigned specific linetypes.
 All template layers have an associated linetype that will plot according to the standards.
 Do not alter or change the template linetypes for any reason.
 These linetypes are to remain as is.
 Per the .LIN file.
-All entities created in a drawing should be assigned a linetype “BYLAYER” in the entity properties menu.
+All entities created in a drawing should be assigned a linetype `BYLAYER` in the entity properties menu.

 ![](/img/standards/image18.png)